wjs4572/aws-localstack-lab/README.md

 A hands-on learning repository demonstrating real-world AWS DevOps concepts using LocalStack and real AWS.
 Each branch is a complete, tested lab focusing on one core AWS skill.

+> **Technology Selection Disclaimer:** The technologies used in this project were selected based on project-specific requirements, testing results, and practical development constraints observed at the time of implementation.
+These selections reflect the scope and goals of this work and should not be interpreted as endorsements or guarantees of performance, cost, or future availability.

+> **Cost Disclaimer:** While some cloud services or cloud service emulation platforms may incur only minimal usage-based charges under certain conditions, actual costs vary by region, usage patterns, account configuration, and local currency exchange rates.
+Users are solely responsible for evaluating and accepting any financial risk.

 ## 🎯 Repository Structure

 This repository uses a **branch-per-lab** model where each lab is isolated on its own branch.
 This approach: